Fast simulation of planar Clifford circuits: Improved algorithm for planar graphs

 as desired.

 The crux of the proof is to reduce to the case where $U = \varnothing$.
 That is, consider the tree $T' \gets \textsc{ComputeTD}(G, \varnothing)$ that we get by passing $\varnothing$ instead of $U$ as the second argument.
 The tree structure $T$ and $T'$ will be identical except for the content of the nodes, since they will get the same separators, recurse on the same graphs, and stop at the same base cases (in other words, the control flow of \textsc{ComputeTD} does not depend on $U$).
-However, every node in $T'$ will be some subset of the corresponding nodes of $T$, as if some vertices of $T$ are missing from some nodes $T'$.
+However, each node in $T'$ is contained in the corresponding node of $T$, i.e., some vertices of nodes in $T$ are missing from some nodes $T'$.
 We say $T$ and $T'$ \emph{disagree} on these vertices at these nodes.